Growth is never by mere chance; it is the result of forces working together.~ James Cash Penney, Founder of JCPenney

 Virtual numbers will also save your customers and prospective customers money.
 They allow locals to call your headquarters or office on the other side of the world as if it were based in their country.
 You will be easily contactable because they don’t have to make long distance calls.
 At the same time, it will improve the odds that customers from other countries will contact your business because a local number will give your company a local image.

 On a similar note, the odds are even higher that a potential customer will answer your calls to them during the sales process if they see that a local number is calling them.

-Additionally, in big countries, like the United States, having virtual numbers within different regions will be beneficial to your company because they will elicit the same type of comfortable feeling to customers when making or receiving calls.
+Additionally, in big countries, like the United States, having virtual international phone numbers within different regions will be beneficial to your company because they will elicit the same type of comfortable feeling to customers when making or receiving calls.